Gregox273/hardware-rng/README.md

-# zener-rng
+# hardware-rng
-Random number generation using zener diode avalanche noise (for Master's project)
+Random number generation using diode avalanche noise (for Master's project)

 Based on the 'Hororan' circuit by Professor Paul Horowitz:
 *Page 984, Art of Electronics Third Edition,*